Everyone agrees on one thing about the Methodists and the mill girl: On December 21, 1832, Sarah Cornell was found dead.

 That’s about where the consensus ends.

-And within a year, the entire country was talking about this unlikely pair as Avery was tried for the murder of Sarah Cornell.
+And within a year, the entire country talked about this unlikely pair as Avery was tried for the murder of Sarah Cornell.

-In 1832, the upheaval of the Industrial Revolution was tearing through Fall River.
+In 1832, the upheaval of the Industrial Revolution tore through Fall River.
 From 1820 to 1830, the population of the town boomed by 160 percent to more than 4000.
 Investors in Fall River — and all around New England – raced to build and staff factories to churn out cloth.

 Hundreds of thousands of girls would be swept up in the manufacturing boom over the coming century.
-The life of a mill girl in the early 1800s offered the freedom to explore the world and pursue education, camaraderie, and a livable wage.
+The life of a mill girl in the early 1800s offered the freedom to explore the world and pursue education, camaraderie and a livable wage.

 The tension between those who thought girls belonged at home and the advocates of millwork was a constant undercurrent in New England at the time.
 Critics of the mills emphasized the sometimes on-again off-again nature of the work and the dangers of the cities.

 Methodism’s appeal to the growing nation was apparent in its numbers.
 In 1775, 2 percent of churchgoers were Methodists.
 By 1850, 34 percent of people attending church were Methodists.

 All the while, opponents used rumor and innuendo to try to slow the Methodists’ growth.
 They brand them as fanatics or an outgrowth of Freemasonry.
 But the scare tactics did nothing to dull the appeal of the vigorous, welcoming church.